4commerce-technologies-AG/midi-smtp-server/README.md

 # Output for debug
 puts "#{Time.now}: Starting MySmtpd..."

-# Create a new server instance listening at all interfaces *:2525
+# Create a new server instance listening at localhost interfaces 127.0.0.1:2525
 # and accepting a maximum of 4 simultaneous connections
 server = MySmtpd.new

 # Start the server
 server.start

-# wait a second
-sleep 1

 # Run on server forever
 server.join